4d/docs/website/translated_docs/es/API/EntityClass.md

 *   attributes of the `relatedEntities` [kind](DataClassAttributeClass.md#kind): attribute is not returned.

 In the first parameter, you pass the entity attribute(s) to extract.
-You can pass:
+Puede pasar:

 *   *filterString*: a string with property paths separated with commas: "propertyPath1, propertyPath2, ...", or
 *   *filterCol*: a collection of strings: \["propertyPath1","propertyPath2";...]